Beautiful Examples of Sliders in Website Design

 Relogik’s slider does not break away from the whole theme line.
 Grayish coloring makes it look more elegant.
 Although gradient style CTA is too small for such area, yet due to a ton of white space, neat arrangement and scarce amount of text it does not get lost.

 Design Royale has an ultra-narrow slider that barely excels from the overall content flow.
 This is not a standard solution, yet it has its benefits.
-The navigation is straightforward, and nothing distracts the user attention from images and description.
+The navigation is straightforward, and nothing distracts the user’s attention from images and descriptions.